genarominetto/skill_builder_exams/README.md

 - `delete_all_exams()`: Deletes all exams from the database.
 - `practice(exams)`: Allows users to interactively practice the exams passed as an argument.

-To use the program, open `main.ipynb` in a Jupyter Notebook or Google Colab, and execute all cells.

 ### Adding an Exam to the Database

 To add an exam to the database, follow these steps: